vbookshelf/Private-Audio-Transcriber-MLX/README.md

 # Private Audio Transcriber (PAT)

 - A lightweight, fully offline dictation and transcription tool for Mac.
+- Minimalist workflow.
+The system transcribes fast.
+You immediately fix any errors.
 - Record audio in the app or drag and drop audio files.
 - Your data never leaves your device.
 - Powered by MLX-Whisper (whisper-turbo-mlx).
 - Multilingual

 <br>